ni/nimble/packages/nimble-components/src/table/specs/README.md

 -   Provide API for adding action menu
 -   Allow expected accessibility keyboard interactions for navigating (tbd)

-#### _Out of Scope of Initial Release_
+#### _Additional features out of scope of this spec_

-The following are features that we intend to prioritize eventually after the initial release:
+The following are features are out of the scope of the initial table spec and require additional research or HLDs for future implementation:

 -   Hierarchy and Grouping together (though this could happen in the initial release if simple enough to accomplish)
 -   Custom expanded row content